 We can plot what natural assets we need to keep, what we can improve, and where new habitats need to be created.
 Then working with the whole community including Councils, wildlife organisations, and landowners/managers, we can help create a plan and deliver improvements in a strategic, planned and cost-effective way.

 Reconnecting local people with nature will not only improve our collective and individual wellbeing, but help create a culture of respect and care for our fellow creatures and habitats.
-Current plans are focussed on 2020 New Mills Festival events, and include:
+Current plans include:

 - Nature walks around New Mills as a joint project with Walkers are Welcome.